nyura123/firebase-nest/README.md

 # firebase-nest
-utility to easily join multiple firebase paths and nested data into a single subscription.
+Utility to join multiple firebase paths and nested data into a single subscription.

 # Motivation
 Apps often have the need to subscribe and unsubscribe from multiple firebase paths, as well as